Arch-Network/book/src/getting-started/bitcoin-and-titan-setup.md

 # 🏗️ Running an Arch Network Validator

+> **Select Your Operating System**: This guide provides OS-specific instructions.
+Please note your OS (macOS or Linux) as you'll need to follow the appropriate instructions throughout this guide.

 Welcome to the validator setup guide!
 This comprehensive guide will walk you through setting up a full Arch Network validator node, including all required components.
 As a validator, you'll be an integral part of the network's security and computation infrastructure.

 ## 🎯 What You'll Build